primer/react/.changeset/wet-plums-fetch.md

 "@primer/components": patch
 ---

-onMouseDown passthrough from ActionMenu to AnchoredOverlay.
+overlayProps passthrough from ActionMenu and DropdownMenu to AnchoredOverlay.